 - Pledges must be fulfilled by the end of each academic year.

-- We wrap up Annual Giving January 1 out of respect for the Parent Association’s organizing efforts for Spring Gala.
+- We wrap up Annual Giving January 1 out of respect for the Parent Association’s organizing efforts for the Spring Event.

 How much should I give?

 - Please give whatever amount is personally generous for your family.

 - Every dollar counts.
 Every gift is appreciated.